qewer33/Exquisite/README.md

 ### Modifying and Creating Layouts

 Exquisite layouts are stored in `~/.local/share/kwin/scripts/exquisite/contents/layouts/`.
 You can freely change them, remove the ones you don't need or add new ones.
-They're named by numbers so if you're going to add a new one, look at the last ones number and name your file one up that number.
+They're named by numbers so if you're going to add a new one, look at the last one's number and name your file one up that number.
 Let's take a look at an existing one (`0.qml`) to understand how they are structured:

 ```qml
 import QtQuick 2.6